 Alternatively, perhaps there are complementary products that go well with fireplaces that you should be investing in or offering.

 What mindset do you need?

-As an MSP owner, you must be able to understand all mindsets.
+As an entrepreneur, you must be able to understand all mindsets.
 You should work on building the flexibility to see things through one mindset frame or another, which will give you access to new ways of problem-solving.

 However, you also want to push yourself toward the business owner, and investor mindset.
 If you’re going to grow, scale, and build your business, you MUST be able to approach problems from these perspectives.